Assignments

 • Present at least one of your solutions to the lab teacher in person at one of the labs.

-The number of points determines the final grade:
+The number of points determines the final grade.
+Solving 4 out of 5 assignments suffices to obtain the best grade.

 • Either attend the lab where the task is announced in person or complete the lab activity on the same day.

-• Before submitting the task solution, complete the lab activity:
+• Before submitting the solution, complete the lab activity:

 • Install the required software and run the introductory example program.